brandonaaron/jquery-expandable/README.markdown

 * `interval` - The interval at which it checks the textarea.
 Default is 750.
 * `within` - The number of rows left before expanding.
 Default is 1.
 * `by` - The number of rows to expand by.
 Default is 2.
 * `maxRows` - The maximum number of rows the textarea can be expanded to.
-Default is 20.
+Default is false which will allow the textarea to keep expanding.

 ## License